5ubhankar/OpenLANE-Workshop/README.md

 After routing has been completed interconnect parasitics can be extracted to perform sign-off post-route STA analysis.
 The parasitics are extracted into a SPEF file.
 The SPEF extractor is not included within OpenLANE as of now.

-DRC and LVS verifiaction can be done in magic/Klayout and netgen respectively.
+DRC and LVS verifiaction can be done in magic and netgen respectively.
 GDSII file can be obtained from magic.

 ---
 ## Acknowledgments